Professor Xia Ningshao’s Team Publishes in Nature Communications on Multivalent Cervical Cancer Vaccine

 The research found that the capsid of human papillomavirus (HPV) spontaneously arranges into a T=7 icosahedral particle with 72 L1 pentameric capsomeres associating via disulfide bonds between Cys175 and Cys428.
 The research team designed a capsomere-hybrid virus-like particle (chVLP) to accommodate multiple types of L1 pentamers by the reciprocal assembly of single C175A and C428A L1 mutants, either of which alone encumbers L1 pentamer particle self-assembly.
 The study showed that co-assembly between any pair of C175A and C428A mutants across at least nine HPV genotypes occurs at a preferred equal molar stoichiometry, irrespective of the type or number of L1 sequences.
 A nine-valent chVLP vaccine-formed through the structural clustering of HPV epitopes-confers neutralization titers that are comparable with that of Gardasil 9 and elicits minor cross-neutralizing antibodies against some heterologous HPV types.
 These findings may pave the way for a new vaccine design that targets multiple pathogenic variants or cancer cells bearing diverse neoantigens.

 Wang Daning, a post-doc fellow and two Ph.D students Liu Xinlin and Wei Minxi co-first authored this article.
-Prof. Li Shaowei, Assoc.
-Prof. Gu Ying and Prof. Xia Ningshao are co-corresponding authors of the paper.
+Professor Li Shaowei, Associate Professor Gu Ying and Professor Xia Ningshao are co-corresponding authors of the paper.
 The research has been funded by the National Natural Science Foundation of China Major Program; Key Program; Taiwan Straits Joint Program; General Program) and National Major Scientific and Technological Special Project for “Significant New Drugs Development”.